Celestial Quantum Error Correction I: Qubits from Noncommutative Klein Space: Discussion

 \section{Discussion}

 The purpose of this work is to take the first step of unfolding the implications of quantum error correction in the context of celestial holography.
-We have proposed a finite degree-of-freedom model which analysis shall guide us towards celestial CFT as an encoder.
+We have proposed a finite-degree-of-freedom model, whose analysis shall guide us towards celestial CFT as an encoder.